El Viti: In legend

-According to bullfighting writer Paco Cañamero, El Viti's status as a legend goes beyond the 14 rides on shoulders that he took through the Great Gate at Las Ventas, along with the two that he did as a novillero for, after all, these are mere numbers.
-The important thing is the mark that he left on tauromachy as a bullfighter and as a human being, being as he was one of history's greatest bullfighters and a fundamental pillar in that illustrious decade of the 1960s when so many bullfighters – so many good bullfighters – were jockeying for position on the bullfight posters.
-Cañamero went as far as to say that with Diego Puerta and Paco Camino, El Viti formed the unforgettable "holiest trinity" of the bullfighting grounds.
+Bullfighting writer Paco Cañamero has argued that El Viti's legendary status rests on more than statistics: the 14 rides on shoulders through Las Ventas' Great Gate (plus two as a novillero).
+Instead, it rests on the mark he left on tauromachy as a bullfighter and as a person.
+Cañamero described him as a pillar of the 1960s, a decade when numerous bullfighters competed for top billing, and, alongside Diego Puerta and Paco Camino, part of what Cañamero called the "holiest trinity" of the bullfighting world.

 Distinctions

 In 1997, El Viti received the Medalla de Oro de las Bellas Artes (Gold Medal of the Fine Arts), awarded by Spain's Ministry of Culture.

-In 2009, he received the Premio de las Artes de Castilla y León (Castile and León Arts Prize} for his professional career as a bullfighter, "whose long career raised him to reach tauromachy's heights."
+In 2009, he received the Premio de las Artes de Castilla y León (Castile and León Arts Prize) for his professional career as a bullfighter, "whose long career raised him to reach tauromachy's heights."

 In 2011, he received the Medalla de Oro de la provincia de Salamanca (Gold Medal of the Province of Salamanca), awarded by the Salamanca Provincial Council for the support of the province's cultural development.

 On 8 October 2015 in Valladolid, he received the Premio Tauromaquia de Castilla y León 2015 ("Castile and León Bullfighting Prize"), created by the Junta of Castile and León this same year, from Juan Vicente Herrera, who was then the junta's president.